artur-ciocanu/launch.en/help/extension-reference/web/adobe-client-data-layer/adobe-client-data-layer.md

 # ACDL Launch Extension

-This documentation provide example and best practices on the Extension usage.
+This documentation provides examples and best practices on the Extension usage.
 If you would like to have more details on development consideration, [please reach this page](./dev.md).

 ## Installation